-The federally-funded Hazard Mitigation Grant Program (HMGP) provides financial assistance to state and local governments to implement actions that will reduce, minimize, or eliminate future risk to property and infrastructure from the effects of natural hazards.
+The federal Hazard Mitigation Grant Program (HMGP) provides financial assistance to state and local governments to implement actions that will reduce, minimize, or eliminate future risk to property and infrastructure from the effects of natural hazards.
 While individual homeowners cannot directly apply for funding, local governments with a FEMA-approved Hazard Mitigation Plan may apply on their behalf.

-The Town of Weymouth has developed a Home Elevation Grant Program to assist residents in applying for HMGP funding.
+The Town has developed a Home Elevation Grant Program to assist residents in applying for HMGP funding.
 Grants are used to raise a resident’s home above the Base Flood Elevation (BFE) in the 100-year floodplain.
 Federal funding for the HMGP is only available following a Presidential major disaster declaration.
 Each HMGP funding round is competitive statewide and authorized under Section 404 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act).
 The total amount of funding available in each round is based on a percentage of the estimated total damage from the disaster event.